-Splash is the program that brings high school and middle school students from everywhere to Stanford's campus for a two-day learning extravaganza.
+Splash is a program that brings students in grades 7-12 from everywhere to Stanford's campus for a two-day learning extravaganza.
 Classes are taught by Stanford undergraduate students, graduate students, and postdoctoral associates.

 Want Updates?
 Create an account and we will keep in touch.

 "The idea is simple but ingenious: College students teach what they love to students who want to learn." -Stanford Daily

 “Splash aims to give students a learning experience unlike any that they have had in middle school or high school...Take some classes that you think would be useful to you, but throw in a few that just sound strange and interesting.
 You never know where you’ll learn something.” -The Smoke Signal

 “A lot of them have never seen a college campus before or have never been in classes taught hands-on...Kids said they enjoyed learning for the first time, or considered for the first time going to college…we’re hoping to find more money for that kind of outreach.” -Stanford Daily

 “It’s a win-win situation...The students are learning, and the teachers are rewarded, because the students that come are here because they want to be here.” -Stanford Daily